Recovery FAQs

 Businesses are not included in the risk category framework.
 If your property is mixed-use (combines a business and living space) then only the residential part is eligible for Category 2P grants or Category 3 buy-out.
 We will assess mixed use properties in consultation with the owner(s).

-Will retirement villages affected by the floods also be included if they opted in?
-It is a business and not residential home but how will they be categorised?
+Will retirement villages affected by the storms also be included if they registered?

 Work on neighbouring properties/shared issues